juju-solutions/bigdata-community/README.md

 charm development is in Python and makes use of the Juju big data library mentioned above.

-While somewhat helpful as a method to install a service, charms really shine when you relate them to other services.
+While helpful as a method to install a service, charms really shine when you relate them to other services.
 We'll talk more about that when we discuss bundles below, but first, here are our current charms: